Thermal Instability in the CGM of $L_{\star}$ Galaxies: Testing "Precipitation" Models with the FIRE Simulations: Discussion

-Neither of these assumptions are valid in the simulations we analyze.
-Consequently, the entropy profiles of the \citet{Voit2019a} model are significantly steeper than those in the simulations (see Figure~\ref{fig:oneD_models_Voit}).
-This comparison demonstrates that precipitation models with a constant $\tctff$ {\it do not necessarily} predict the $K(r)\propto r^{2/3}$ entropy profile highlighted in \citet{Voit2019a} and references therein.
-Rather, such an entropy profile is {\it imposed} in the model of \citet{Voit2019a} by the assumption of a nearly-constant temperature profile in an isothermal gravitational potential, and is thus not generally reproduced by our self-consistent implementation based on the solution of the HSE equation given a constant $\tctff$.

-Regardless of the success or failure of {\it any} of these one-dimensional models in describing median radial profiles, their utility is limited if the CGM of real $\Lstar$ galaxies is as inhomogeneous as predicted by the FIRE-2 simulations.
-Since such models predict only a single value in all thermodynamic quantities at a given radius, they decidedly fail to capture defining properties of the phase structure and dynamics of the CGM in our simulations, and may therefore be a severely limited tool for the exploration of gaseous halos around galaxies.
-This is especially pronounced in the comparison to absorption-line observations, which are sensitive to thermodynamic structure on arbitrarily small scales.
+Regardless of the differences between {\it median} radial profiles predicted by different models of the CGM, our analyses also indicate the potentially crucial role played by the {\it scatter} in thermodynamic properties at a given radius.
+If the CGM of real $\Lstar$ galaxies is as inhomogeneous as predicted by the FIRE-2 simulations, then ability of simple models to match observational data will require correctly predicting the full distribution of thermodynamic quantities at a given radius, not just a single characteristic value.
+This is especially true for the comparison to absorption-line observations, which are sensitive to thermodynamic structure on arbitrarily small scales.
+Indeed, even the minimalist models of \citet{Faerman2017}, \citet{Faerman2019}, and \citet{Voit2019a} adopt a PDF of thermodynamic quantities at a given radius for precisely these reasons.

 Indeed, we explicitly show that the $\tctff$ values of {\it hot} gas of the simulated haloes in the FIRE-2 simulations span a wide range of $\sim 1-100$ at all radii.
 This is qualitatively consistent with the idealized simulations of the CGM presented in \citet{Fielding2017}, who find that the hot CGM exhibits wide variations of $\tctff$ (specifically in their simulation with winds using mass loading factor of $\eta=0.3$, see their Fig. 13), which they also interpret as evidence for a thermal instability driven precipitation/feedback cycle.
 A large range of $\tctff$ was also found in the idealized simulations of \citet{Choudhury2019}, who showed that the minimum $\tctff$ required for cooling and condensation of gas out of the hot phase monotonically increases with increasing amplitude of seed gas density perturbations, indicating that it is easier for perturbations of larger amplitude to condense \citep[see also][]{Pizzolato.Soker2005,Singh.Sharma2015,Meece2015}.
 This dependence is particularly strong for perturbations of $\delta \gtrsim 1$, such as those in the CGM of FIRE-2 simulations.
 Note, however, that simulations of \citet{Choudhury2019} imposed net thermal equilibrium using a heating term in the entropy equation set to the average value of radiative cooling at a given radius, while the FIRE-2 haloes may lack such a global thermal balance.
 It is therefore not clear whether the ${\rm min}(\tctff)$ thresholds derived by \citet{Choudhury2019} are applicable to the CGM in the FIRE-2 simulations.